RationalAsh/biorobotics-lab-nus/content/authors/emre-beycan/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- PhD Candidates
+- Alumni
 ---
 Emre Beycan received the Bachelor degree in Department of Physiotherapy and Rehabilitation at Marmara University, Istanbul, Turkey in 2018.
 He did an internship via Erasmus+ Program at the neurology clinic in Milan/Italy in 2018.
 His background mainly focused on clinical trials for neurologic especially stroke patients.

-He is currently pursuing the Ph.D. degree in Department of Biomedical Engineering, advised by Dr. Yu Haoyong.
-He is currently working on development and validation of the lower-limb rehabilitation robot with exercise-specific-games (exerGame) for post-stroke patients.
+He was pursuing the Ph.D. degree in Department of Biomedical Engineering, advised by Dr. Yu Haoyong.
+He worked on development and validation of the lower-limb rehabilitation robot with exercise-specific-games (exerGame) for post-stroke patients.